-Todd McShay joined ESPN in 2006 as a football analyst, providing in-depth scouting information on college football players across the country, including the nation’s top NFL Draft prospects.
-McShay is a year-round contributor across ESPN’s multiple platforms, including SportsCenter, NFL Live, College Football Live, College GameDay, ESPN Radio, ESPN.com, ESPN The Magazine, ESPNU and ESPNEWS.
-In 2014, McShay made his debut as a college football sideline reporter, working with Sean McDonough and Chris Spielman.
+Todd McShay joined ESPN in 2006 as a college football and NFL Draft analyst, providing in-depth scouting information on college football players across the country, including the nation’s top NFL Draft prospects.
+McShay is a year-round contributor across ESPN’s multiple platforms, including SportsCenter, NFL Insiders, NFL Live, College Football Live, ESPN Radio, ESPN.com, and ESPN The Magazine.
+In 2014, McShay made his debut as a college football sideline analyst, working with Sean McDonough and Chris Spielman.

-McShay interned for Horton in the summer of 1998, after getting his first taste of college scouting and recruitment when he “cut film” for the University of Richmond coaching staff.
+McShay interned for Horton in the summer of 1998, after serving as an undergraduate assistant for the University of Richmond coaching staff.

-A native of Swampscott, Mass., McShay graduated from the University of Richmond in 1999 with a bachelors of arts in leadership studies (Jepson School of Leadership).
-He supports the American Heart Association, American Cancer Society and National Parkinson’s Foundation.
+A native of Swampscott, Mass., McShay graduated from the University of Richmond in 1999 with a Bachelor of Arts in leadership studies (Jepson School of Leadership).